lapraskwan/Video-Depth-Estimation/README.md

 2. `find <path to KITTI> -name '*.png' | parallel 'convert -quality 92 -sampling-factor 2x2,1x1,1x1 {.}.png {.}.jpg && rm {}'`

 ### NYUv2
+Download NYUv2 (50K Subset) and NYUv2 test set (4.4GB in total) from DenseDepth(https://github.com/ialhashim/DenseDepth)

+If you need to use the raw dataset, you may follow the following links and instructions below.

 Official Website: https://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html

 The raw dataset **(428GB)**: http://horatio.cs.nyu.edu/mit/silberman/nyu_depth_v2/nyu_depth_v2_raw.zip

-The labelled dataset (2.8GB) with train and test split: http://horatio.cs.nyu.edu/mit/silberman/nyu_depth_v2/nyu_depth_v2_labeled.mat

-Download NYUv2 (50K Subset) and NYUv2 test set (4.4GB in total) from DenseDepth(https://github.com/ialhashim/DenseDepth)

 [Indoor-SfMLearner](https://github.com/svip-lab/Indoor-SfMLearner) has a dataloader similar to monodataset.py that loads NYUv2.
 It is also a paper that deals with indoor depth estimation.